Adobe Magento Cloud: key questions answered

 Joining forces with Magento, one of the leading online retail platforms, Adobe adds yet another prominent dimension to its Experience Cloud - retail.
 Besides, with Magento, Adobe acquires a whole stack of knowledge and expertise, as the e-commerce platform team comprises over 300 K of devs and over 1050 tech partners worldwide.

 Becoming a part of Adobe, Magento gets access to Adobe’s extensive resources, namely, Creative and Document Clouds and other Experience Cloud offerings.
 What’s more, with access to Adobe’s large customer base, Magento may extend their presence geographically and vertically.
-This will improve the value Magento provides to their customers.
+This will improve the value Magento provides to its customers.

 Understanding what exactly the 2 large companies bring each other helps answer the key Adobe Magento acquisition faq question.